extension-js/docs/Getting Started/Remote Extension Execution.md

 ## Remote `dev` command

 The `dev` command runs the extension in development mode with support for reloading upon file changes.
-By passing a valid GitHub URL (as long as there is a valid manifest file), extension-create will download the files to your current directory and run your extension against the current browser.
+By passing a valid GitHub URL (as long as there is a valid manifest file), Extension will download the files to your current directory and run your extension against the current browser.

 In the example below, we are using the remote Chrome Sample [page_redder](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/sample.page-redder) from [Google Chrome Extension Samples](https://github.com/GoogleChrome/chrome-extensions-samples).